cycraft-corp/Prometheus-Decryptor/README.md

         Custom search with byte value. (i.e. \xde\xad\xbe\xef -> deadbeef)
         Please use ?? to match any byte (i.e. de??beef)
-  -c    Use current tickcount. (only support in Windows) -e string
+  -c    Use current tickcount. (only support in Windows) -d int
+        Decrypt size when guessing.
+The default size is 100, and you can specify your own size corresponding to your search pattern.
+        0 stands for the guessing file size, and -1 stands for the max header size 100 except for Microsoft documents. (default -1)
+  -e string
         Search file extension.
   -f int